Dual fuel + 50A outlet

 Zoom on the Champion 201175

-In a nutshell, the Champion 201175 is a powerful portable inverter generator mostly geared towards:
+In summary, the Champion 201175 is a powerful portable inverter generator especially useful for:

 - Homeowners who want to be sure of their ability to power their fridges, cooking tools, heating and lighting equipment during power failures